 The fate of Obamacare still remains a mystery after Donald Trump’s first 12 days as president.

 Conventional wisdom says that with the support of a Republican majority in Congress, Trump will be able to repeal the majority of provisions set forth by the Affordable Care Act, a central campaign promise.
-Trump that Obamacare has been implemented poorly and has caused employers to lay off workers due to the supposed increasing costs of insurance.
+Trump believes that Obamacare has been implemented poorly and has caused employers to lay off workers due to the supposed increasing costs of insurance.

 A number of Penn students and professors, however, are wary of the effects of an Obamacare repeal.